-Applications for this year are now closed.
-Stay tuned for a reopening in fall 2022.
+Applications for this year are now open!

 The League of Canadian Poets is very excited to announce a new annual bursary that will support poetry scholars in Canada.
 This special bursary will provide $2000 in support for one year of education that has a focus on poetry at the undergraduate, graduate, or doctorate level.

 This bursary is intended to provide financial support for students who are studying poetry at the post-secondary level in many formats.
 We are particularly invested in supporting students that identify as BIPOC, Metis, First Nations, Deaf, Disabled, or newcomers to Canada.

 - Students entering a year of education at the undergraduate, graduate, or doctoral level at an accredited Canadian post-secondary institution for the year 2022-2023.
 Poetry study must make up a significant portion of studies (15% of undergraduate courses, 25% of graduate courses, or the focus of a doctoral degree)

 - Students who are taking poetry classes at a local Canadian college, school or education centre.
 Certain online courses may be eligible for this bursary, provided the instructors and courses are taught in Canada.
 Please be sure to outline your poetry experience and information outlining your study plans in your statements.